Baggehot History, Family Crest & Coats of Arms

 - Origins Available:

 The name Baggehot is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 The name was taken on by someone who worked as a peddler who would travel buying and selling goods for profit.
 Another source claims the name was derived from the French word bagagier, or baggage-carrier.

 Early Origins of the Baggehot family

 The surname Baggehot was first found in Yorkshire where one of the first records of the name was Richard le Bagger, who was listed on the Assize Rolls of Lancashire in 1246 and later in Yorkshire in 1297.

 Important Dates for the Baggehot family

 This web page shows only a small excerpt of our Baggehot research.
-Another 85 words (6 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Baggehot History in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Baggehot History in all our PDF Extended History products and printed products wherever possible.

 Baggehot Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Baggehot include Badger, Badge, Bagehot, Baghot, Badghot and others.

 Early Notables of the Baggehot family (pre 1700)